 Rev. Janet Guyer

-As of July 1, 2013, Janet Guyer has undertaken a new assignment as Regional Facilitator for Women's and Children's Ministries in Anglophone (English-speaking) Africa.
+As of July 1, 2013, Janet Guyer has undertaken a new assignment as Regional Facilitator for Women's and Children's Interests in Anglophone (English-speaking) Africa.

 About Janet Guyer's ministry

 Janet Guyer began her current position as regional AIDS consultant for Southern Africa in May 2002.
 She works with partner churches in several countries, including Malawi, Zambia and South Africa, to broaden and deepen their response to the AIDS/HIV crisis.

 • To represent the solidarity of the PC(USA) to its African partner churches as they struggle with responding to the HIV/AIDS crisis in their communities.

 • To give technical support to our partner churches in their HIV/AIDS ministries and projects.

 • To interpret for Presbyterian churches in the United States how the AIDS pandemic affects people and churches in Africa and how Americans can join with our African brothers and sisters in responding to this crisis.

 While Southern Africa is rich in mineral wealth and other natural resources, income from those assets are not enjoyed by the vast majority of the people.
 South Africa has by far the largest and most advanced economy in Southern Africa.
 Its per capita income and gross domestic product are many times larger than all other Southern African countries.
 PC(USA) partner churches in Southern Africa work to improve the economic plight of their people and tackle other challenges such as the spread of HIV/AIDS and other diseases of poverty.